Already On Google But Not Getting Leads? 3 Google Business Profile Fixes for Vancouver Wellness Practices

 The exact services you provide

-Your niche (e.g. women’s health, prenatal, business coaching)
+Your niche (e.g. women’s health, prenatal, coaching)

-Next up is something less than 80% of small businesses do on their GBP, so if you do this - you will stand out! (and you wanna stand out!)
+Next up is something less than 80% of small businesses do on their GBP, so if you do this - you will stand out!

 2. You’re Not Using Posts to Stay Active